useflyyer/gatsby-plugin-flyyer/README.md

 # We need help developing this plugin 💡

+In the meantime you can use our official guide: https://docs.flayyer.com/guides/javascript/gatsbyjs

 We want this plugin to:

 - Bundle and upload templates located in the `/templates` directory.